Idealism: Idealism in Judaism and Christianity

 Some Christian theologians have held idealist views, often based on neoplatonism.
 Christian neoplatonism included figures like Pseudo-Dionysius the Areopagite, and influenced numerous Christian thinkers, including the Cappadocian Fathers and Augustine.
 Despite the influence of Aristotelian scholasticism from the 12th century onward, there is certainly a sense in which some medieval scholastic philosophers retained influences from the Platonic idealism that came via Augustine.
 For example, the work of John Scotus Eriugena (c.
 800 – c.
 877) has been interpreted as an idealistic philosophy by Dermot Moran who writes that for Scotus "all spatiotemporal reality is understood as immaterial, mind dependent, and lacking in independent existence".
 Scotus thus wrote: "the intellection of all things...is the being of all things".

 Idealism was also defended in medieval Jewish philosophy.
-According to Samuel Lebens, early Hassidic rabbis like Yitzchak Luria (1534–72) defended a form of Kabbalistic idealism in which the world was God's dream or a fictional tale told by God.
+According to Samuel Lebens, early Mystical rabbis like Yitzchak Luria (1534–72) defended a form of Kabbalistic idealism in which the world was God's dream or a fictional tale told by God.

 Later Western theistic idealism such as that of Hermann Lotze offers a theory of the "world ground" in which all things find their unity: it has been widely accepted by Protestant theologians.

 Several modern religious movements such as, for example, the organizations within the New Thought Movement and the Unity Church, may be said to have a particularly idealist orientation.
 The theology of Christian Science includes a form of idealism: it teaches that all that truly exists is God and God's ideas; that the world as it appears to the senses is a distortion of the underlying spiritual reality, a distortion that may be corrected (both conceptually and in terms of human experience) through a reorientation (spiritualization) of thought.